nikospara/angular-require-lazy/README.md

 The noteworthy points are:

-- AngularJS modules are lazy loaded.
+- AngularJS modules can be lazy loaded.
+Even pure Angular modules, like the demonstrated case with `ngGrid` (see the "Expenses" view).
-- Directives can be lazy loaded too, using `lib/angular-require/lazy-directives` (see `scripts/app/modules/categories/category-directive.js`).
+- Directives can be lazy loaded too, using the `currentModule` AMD module (see `scripts/app/modules/categories/category-directive.js`).
-- There is a "module" discovery mechanism: any directory under `app/modules/` that contains a `main.js` script and a `main.metadata.json` can automatically appear in the menu.
+- There is a "module" discovery mechanism: any directory under `app/modules/` that contains a `main.js` script and a `main.metadata.json` can automatically appear in the menu (see `build-scripts/discoverModules.js`, this is used both by the build process and by the server).
 - The application is split into bundles automatically using `r.js` standard configuration and require-lazy;
   no further configuration is needed.

 How?
 ----

-- The providers (e.g. `$controllerProvider`, `$compileProvider`) are captured from a `config` function in `scripts/app/bootstrap.js` and also used from `scripts/lib/angular-require/route-config.js`, `scripts/lib/angular-require/lazy-directives.js`.
+- The providers (e.g. `$controllerProvider`, `$compileProvider`) are captured from a `config` function called from `bootstrap.js`.
+  This function is defined in `scripts/lib/angular-require/lazyAngularUtils.js` (`cacheInternals()`).
-- After bootstraping, the global var `angular` is replaced by our own wrapper that can handle lazy loaded modules (see `makeLazyModule()` in `scripts/app/bootstrap.js`).
+- After bootstrapping, we replace Angular's `module()` method with a proxy that can handle lazy loaded modules (see `makeLazyAngular()` and `makeLazyModule()` in `scripts/lib/angular-require/lazyAngularUtils.js`).
-- The injector is captured and provided as a promise (`scripts/lib/angular-require/injector.js`)
+- The injector is captured and provided as a promise (`scripts/lib/angular-require/deferredInjector.js`).
-- AMD modules can be converted to Angular modules (see the `define([...,"angular!app/main/main",...])` in `scripts/app/bootstrap.js`, and
-  `scripts/app/main/main.js`).
+- Templates can be loaded as text through a RequireJS plugin (as `"templateCache!path/to/my.html"`) and registered with Angular's
+  `$templateCache` with the correct name (here `"path/to/my.html"`).
+- The developer uses the lazy loading mechanism by the special AMD module `currentModule`.
+This is a proxy to the currently loading
+  Angular module, providing the familiar API (some methods are still under development).
 - See any view module under `WebContent/scripts/app/modules/` to see the implementation of a view; this is the actual code a developer would write, i.e. application code, not framework code.